immutables/immutables.github.io/immutable.md

 <a name="generics"></a>
 ### Generics (not) supported
 _Immutables_ do not support type parameters in the sense that you cannot add type variables to the abstract value type and construct parametrized instances.
 This is definitely a sort of limitation and probably will be lifted at some point.
-However this is still not a clear if we should support this, given how much headaches it might bring when implementing various functionality like collection support in builder or [JSON](/html#gson) serialization etc. Annotation processing provide very limited tools to analyse types: if you want to get beyond simplest cases then complex type variable resolution should be programmed, including handing of intersection types, lower and upper bounds etc.
+However this is still not a clear if we should support this, given how much headaches it might bring when implementing various functionality like collection support in builder or [JSON](/html#gson) serialization etc. Annotation processing provide limited tools to analyse types: if you want to get beyond simplest cases then non-trivial type variable resolution should be programmed (wildcards, intersections, lower and upper bounds etc).

 Having that said, there's also some good news: generics are supported by creating abstract value types as instantiations of paramerized types.
-To not confuse any more, here's example of what's possible with _Immutables_:
+Here's example of what's possible with _Immutables_:

 ```java
 // requires version 2.0.2+ to compile